a) By Air?

 The main airlines that fly into these airports are: American Airlines, TACA, Continental, DELTA, and Aerolineas SOSA.

 La Ceiba is easy to reach by bus from any of the main cities in Honduras.
-From San Pedro Sula, luxury buses with air-conditioning take about 2 ½ hours, and run directly to La Ceiba.
+From San Pedro Sula, luxury buses with air-conditioning take about 3 hours, and run directly to La Ceiba.
 They offer extremely tight security, checking passports both at the ticket counter and upon entering the bus, so be sure you have your passports ready.
-They are extremely safe and offer in-service videos, snacks, and true reclining seats along with a pillow and blanket.
+They are extremely safe and offer in-service videos, snacks, and true reclining seats.

 Hedman Alas leaves San Pedro Sula daily at 6am, 10am, 2pm and 6pm while Viana leaves San Pedro Sula at 10.30am and 5.30pm.
 Direct services with no air-conditioning are also offered by Diana and Catisa-Tupsa.
 These services take about 3 hours to reach La Ceiba and run several times throughout the day.